riverliway/meow/README.md

 `tags.label` **string** - the label for the current tags on this transaction (target for prediction)

 In addition, there are several optional fields for each payment type.
 Each of them have a `memo` field.

+## Architecture Ideas

+First embed the memo and check to see if there is another embedded memo with a tag.
+If so, return that tag.

+We can use weak supervision to run the untagged transactions through a generative LLM.

+We can use strong supervision with the tagged transactions to train a custom model from scratch.